 a.
 Full Tort/Limited Tort: Your insurance will be reduced by a few dollars if you give up the right to sue when you get an accident.
 Giving up your rights is rarely a smart financial move.

 b.
 Medical Payments/Personal Injury Protection: Personal injury protection pays the cost of medical bills for the policyholder and passengers.
 If you have good health insurance coverage, this may not be necessary.

 c.
-Uninsured/Underinsured Motorist Coverage: This type provides for medical and property damage coverage if you are involved in an accident with an uninsured or underinsured motorist.
+Uninsured/Underinsured driver Coverage: This type provides for medical and property damage coverage if you are involved in an accident with an uninsured or underinsured driver.

 d.
 Towing: Towing coverage pays for a tow if your vehicle can not be driven after an accident.
 If you are a member of an automobile service, or if your vehicle comes with roadside assistance provided by the manufacturer, this coverage is unnecessary.